wormhole-foundation/wormhole/whitepapers/0001_generic_message_passing.md

 	// Tracked per (EmitterChain, EmitterAddress) tuple.
 	Sequence uint64 // <-- NEW

 	// Level of consistency requested by the emitter.
 	//
-    // The semantic meaning of this field is specific to the target
+	// The semantic meaning of this field is specific to the emitter
-    // chain (like a commitment level on Solana, number of
-    // confirmations on Ethereum, or no meaning with instant finality).
+	// chain.
+See Consistency Levels below.
 	ConsistencyLevel uint8 // <-- NEW

-	// Payload of the message.
+	// Payload of the message (provided by the on-chain integrator).
 	Payload []byte // <-- NEW
 }

 // ChainID of a Wormhole chain.
 These are defined in the guardian node
 // for each chain it talks to.
-ChainID uint8
+ChainID uint16

 // Address is a Wormhole protocol address.
 It contains the native chain's address.
 // If the address data type of a chain is < 32 bytes, the value is zero-padded on the left.